awesto/django-shop/docs/reference/cart.rst

 Cart Modifiers
 ==============

-The Cart Modifiers are simple plugins that allow you to define rules in a programmatic way, how the totals of a cart are computed and how they are labeled.
+Cart Modifiers are simple plugins that allow the merchant to define rules in a programmatic way, how the totals of a cart are computed and how they are labeled.
 A typical job is to compute tax rates, adding discounts, shipping and payment costs, etc.

 Instead of implementing each possible combination for all of these use cases, the **djangoSHOP** framework offers an API, where third party applications can hooks into every computational step.